 1) Lack of Support

 One of our biggest pet peeves about the RODECaster is the lack of support from RODE.
-After running into the above problems multiple times with clients having damaged recordings, poorly set audio processing, and more, we thought it’d be a great idea to check out the user manual!
-Many of our clients turn to us for help during setup and recording, or we receive their audio and discover a poorly set audio gate is chopping off words and syllables, or some other problem that needs troubleshooting.
+Many of our clients turn to us for help during setup and recording, or we receive their recorded audio and discover problems.
+We thought it’d be a great idea to check out the user manual!

-And again, considering this machine is overkill for most podcasters, it simply becomes a headache.
+Considering this machine is overkill for many podcasters, it simply becomes an expensive headache.

 2) Obnoxiously Large Files

 One of the RODECaster’s export methods sends a giant multi-channel WAV file with all 14 recorded tracks.
 In all cases we’ve seen, the podcaster uses only 1 or 2 of these tracks.
 The remainder simply take up space, creating a giant file containing essentially nothing.
-It takes the podcaster a long time to upload, and the editor has to then download this giant file and split out and remove the unnecessary tracks before working.
+It takes the podcaster a long time to upload.
+The editor has to then download this giant file and remove the unnecessary tracks before working.
 It ends up being a waste of time that may add to the editing price.

 While this is not a direct flaw of the RODECaster itself, this situation arises so often that it seems fitting to place this here.
 We regularly encounter podcasters who purchased the RODECaster seemingly without understanding much about what they were buying or why it would be needed.
 They just think “I want to podcast, this thing podcasts, so I must buy it.”